Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-For weakly nonlinear or weakly coupled wave systems, statistical description using the \emph{wave kinetic equation} (WKE) is provided by the \emph{wave turbulence theory} (WTT)~\cite{ZLF1992,Nazarenko2011}, which can be heuristically derived using relatively accessible perturbation-theoretic arguments~\cite{Hasselmann1962,BS65,Zakharov1967,BN69}.
-(In contrast, descriptions of fully developed turbulence~\cite{kolmogorov1941local,Frisch} rely on scaling~\cite{kolmogorov1941local}, models~\cite{gledzer1973system,desnianskii1974simulation,obukhov1974atmos,yamada1988lyapunov,FOIAS2001505}, numerical simulations~\cite{PhysRevLett.100.254504,benzi15}, or are simply still unattainable.)
-WKEs in WTT have been quite successful in explaining various statistical steady states in systems ranging from surface water waves~\cite{Zakharov1967,Onorato2002,DKZ2003grav,DKZ2004,ZKPR2007,KPRZ2008} to semiconductor lasers~\cite{Lvov1997499}.
-However, applicability of the WKE description to dynamically evolving systems has been much less explored~(cf.\ \cite{NZ2008,KPZ2019,FV2015}).
-Moreover, a host of assumptions concerning the physical systems at hand must be made for WKEs to hold, even in steady state.
-These include for example, weak nonlinearity, infinite system size, random phases of individual wave components, near-Gaussian distribution of wave amplitudes \cite{ZLF1992,Nazarenko2011}.
-The presence of coherent structures can easily lead to violations of these assumptions and destroy the validity of the WKE~\cite{MMT1997,CMMT2000,ZVD2001,RB2005}, at times necessitating additional modeling to ensure agreement of the WKE with the underlying physics~\cite{Korotkevich2008PRL,ZKP2009,Korotkevich2012MCS,KPZ2019}.
-Therefore, delineating physical parameter regimes in which WKEs accurately describe the dynamics of \emph{finite size} systems remains a key challenge in WTT.
+Applicability of WKEs to dynamically evolving systems has been much less explored (cf. Refs.~\cite{NZ2008,KPZ2019,FV2015}).
+Moreover, strict physical assumptions must be made for WKEs to hold, even in steady state.
+These include weak nonlinearity, infinite system size~\cite{ZLF1992,Nazarenko2011}, and an appropriate moment closure, which is either assumed~\cite{ZLF1992} or follows from assumed validity of multi-scale perturbation expansions~\cite{BN69,BIVEN200398,doi:10.1146/annurev-fluid-122109-160807,doi:10.1142/8269}.
+The presence of coherent structures can lead to violations of these assumptions and destroy the validity of the WKE~\cite{MMT1997,CMMT2000,ZVD2001,RB2005}, at times necessitating additional modeling to ensure agreement of the WKE with the underlying physics~\cite{Korotkevich2008PRL,ZKP2009,Korotkevich2012MCS,KPZ2019}.
+For dynamically evolving \emph{finite size} systems yet less is known (but see Refs.~\cite{PhysRevE.63.046306,DKZ2003cap,rpi.17522620050101,ZKPD2005,AS2006,KDZ2016,pan_yue_2017}).
+Therefore, delineating physical parameter regimes where WKEs accurately describe the dynamics of finite size systems remains a key challenge in WTT.